 In France, we are a member of the Regional Water Basin Committee in the Ambès region located on an estuary that leads to the Atlantic Ocean.
 This is one of six water basin committees in the country, and brings together both private and public stakeholders to discuss and define the main priorities of the region's water policy and the protection of its natural aquatic environments.
-In 2014, our Ambès superintendent was elected to the committee for a six-year term.
-The committee was responsible for the creation of a master plan for water development and management (SDAGE), and is often referred to as the "Water Parliament" of the basin G4-102 monitoring, offering a gain in intervention efficiency.
-From an environmental perspective, the engines meet the latest standards and regulations.
-This reduces fuel consumption and the boat's wake, thus offering greater respect for other lake users such as fishermen and sailors.
-In addition, we have organized several Days of Caring through our community investment activities that see our staff caring for Lake Parentis, clearing non-native invasive species from the shoreline, for example.
+In 2014 our Ambès superintendent was elected to the committee for a six-year term.
+The committee was responsible for the creation of a master plan for water development and management (SDAGE), and is often referred to as the "Water Parliament" of the basin.
+102-13

 Inland from the French coast, our operations on and near Parentis Lake are benefiting from our boat, the Pelican.
-Acquired in 2015, the boat is used for our lake rounds, and is increasing our presence and
+Acquired in 2015, the boat is used for our lake rounds, and is increasing our presence and monitoring, offering a gain in intervention efficiency.
+From an environmental environmental perspective, the engines meet the latest standards and regulations.
+This reduces fuel consumption and the boat's wake, thus offering greater respect for other lake users such as fishermen and sailors.